iamdevdiv/Music-LAW-Lyrics-AnyWhere/README.md

 # Music LAW - Lyrics AnyWhere

-A simple application that shows lyrics in an overlay window of the song playing on YouTube Music.
+A lightweight application that shows lyrics in an overlay window of the song playing on YouTube Music.

 *Works best with English songs.*